kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 A player nobody is watching gives its window back too. ``AnimatedImageView`` sets ``AnimatedImagePlayer/keepsFullBuffer`` to `false` when it pauses because it left its window, so the animations a list has scrolled past cost two frames each rather than a budget each.
 Playback paused in place keeps its frames: resuming shouldn't stall.

+Every budget here is per player, though – there is nothing global about it, and a screen with twenty animations can hold twenty of them at once, which is the reason downsampling is the first lever on this list and not the last.
+The decoding is at least kept out of the way: a player decodes one frame at a time, and every frame except the one the animation is actually waiting on is decoded at `.utility`, so a grid of animations reading ahead queues behind the app's own work rather than beside it.

 ## Controlling Playback

 Create the player yourself when you want to control it – or read its diagnostics: